 Guido Basso is one of the most revered trumpet/flugelhorn players Canada has produced, renowned for his mellifluous sound and melodic grace.
 When Guido was a young man Louie Bellson and Pearl Bailey took him out on the road with their touring band, a great kick-start to his career.
 One time they made a big band record date in New York and included Guido as a soloist even though few knew about him at that point – they figured it would be a good experience for ‘the kid’, who was maybe 20 at the time.
 So there he was in a studio playing in a trumpet section made up of his idols – Harry “Sweets” Edison for sure, and probably men like Bernie Glow, Ernie Royal and Clark Terry – wow.
 He had a brand new Harmon mute and Sweets admired how shiny it was.
 Guido said, “Yeah, it looks nice but I can’t get anything funky out of it the way you can, Sweets.”
 So Sweets took a look at it, dropped it on the floor and stomped on it a couple of times with the heel of one of his expensive shoes and handed it back with a couple of sizable dents in it.
 “Here, try it now” he rasped.

 When I attended the Humber College Jazz program in 1975-76, there was a really talented lead player there named Rick Waychesko.
 He was a natural, almost a freak – powerfully built with a face of steel, he could read great and play high-note stuff like Maynard Ferguson, even almost like Cat Anderson.
 He reminded me a bit of “Pigpen” from PEANUTS, he always looked like he’d just got out of bed and he was the kind of guy you feared might blow out his lip.
 Anyway, years later, Ron Collier, who taught at Humber, was putting on a big band concert of Ellington music for the Duke Ellington Society of Toronto.
-Ron was originally a trombonist who went on to become one of Canada’s premier arranger-composers – imagine.
+Ron was originally a trombonist and like many who play that instrument he went on to become a talented arranger-composer, one of Canada’s best.
 He studied in Toronto with Gordon Delamont and in New York with Hall Overton and had been very close to Duke for years.
 In fact, Duke hired Ron after Billy Strayhorn died to be his assistant, music librarian and to do some orchestrating.
 So Ron was on the road with Ellington for a while and knew his music inside out.

 The trumpet has several cousins – the cornet, the flugelhorn (often a trumpet double) and the valveless bugle, most often used in ceremonial military settings.
 There’s also the piccolo trumpet and the bass trumpet, which is essentially a trombone masquerading as a gigantic trumpet.
 The only musician well-known for playing the bass trumpet was Cy Touff, who played in Woody Herman’s mid-fifties band and made a few records on his own.
 One of the strangest brass experiences I ever had involved the bass trumpet in a one-off concert by a short-lived band called The Hogtown Trumpets, “Hogtown” being an old-time derogatory nickname for Toronto.
 Three of the “trumpet players” were trombonists from The Boss Brass – Ian MacDougall, Rob McConnell, and Bob Livingston – all playing rented bass trumpets, plus three or four regular trumpeters and a rhythm section.
 It’s rare to see even one bass trumpet, never mind three, so the band looked a lot odder than it sounded, resembling some kind of bizarre Cy Touff fan-club reunion.
 The funniest part was that they were all pretty big guys but they all looked smaller playing these huge, quite weighty horns.
 I remember them all being tired just from holding them for an hour, and McConnell, a stickler for intonation, complaining about how hard they were to play in tune.
 The gimmick was the brainchild of Hogtown’s leader Ian MacDougall, a great trombonist/arranger and a big fan of Bill Harris’s trombone playing and surreal sense of humour.
 Like a lot of Harris’s visual gags, Ian’s proved to be too much trouble to sustain itself, but it was fun while it lasted.